ncode25/ai_agent_dotnet_tutorial/Part3_McpServer/README.md

     You will also need to uncomment the `AddOpenAIChatCompletion` line and comment out the `AddOllamaChatCompletion` line in the `Mcp.Client.Local/Program.cs` file to switch to the OpenAI model.

 ## Project Structure

+The project is named `Mcp` as a shorthand for Model Context Protocol.

 - **`Mcp.Server.Local/`**: The server project.
   - **`Program.cs`**: Sets up and runs the agent server.